fsl0110/kiss-everyone/README.md

-For me miracles are possible.
+For me wonders are possible.

 Is this art?